madsbuvi/MTY_CL/readme.md

 On linux the GUI will not properly launch the amd/nvidia searchers, start them from the terminal instead.

+For some users the program will crash instantly.
+All known cases are Ivy Bridge on Windows 8.
+Try running the [Debug Build](http://www.mediafire.com/download/i9fibp97ps6amll/mty_cl_042_-g.rar).
+If that also crashes, run the debug build through [gdb](http://www.equation.com/servlet/equation.cmd?fa=gdb) (see [issue 7](https://github.com/madsbuvi/MTY_CL/issues/7) for instructions) and give me the output (respond to issue 7 or make a new issue).

 Don't hesitate to contact me or open an issue if you have any problems with the program.